enriicola/Linked-adm-In/README.md

 Read/Write Intensity

+Read/Write Intensity
-    The application is predominantly read-intensive, focusing on querying relationships, such as finding the required skills for a job, the benefits offered, or the industries related to a company.
-This aligns with the domain's need for fast and frequent data lookups.
+The application is predominantly read-intensive, as it emphasizes retrieving data, such as querying the skills required for a job, the benefits offered, or the industries associated with a company.
-    Write operations are moderate, involving periodic updates when new jobs, companies, skills, or industries are added.
-Bulk writes may occur less frequently but require efficient batch processing mechanisms to handle larger datasets (e.g., importing new salary or employee count records).
+Write operations occur moderately, primarily when new jobs, companies, skills, or benefits are added to the system.
+These updates may include inserting related attributes like market values, skill scores, or job expiration dates.

 Batch Processing

-    Batch imports are critical during system initialization or when integrating significant updates to datasets, such as adding new companies, job listings, or benefit types.
+Batch imports are essential during initialization or when large updates to the dataset occur, such as integrating new company records, updated job postings, or expanded benefit types.
-    These imports should ensure referential integrity between nodes and relationships (e.g., ensuring a new job listing correctly links to the company and required skills).
+Efficient batch processing should ensure data consistency, especially when dealing with related entities (e.g., associating a job with the correct company and required skills during import).
-    Using a pipeline or staged processing approach can optimize batch imports, allowing data verification and indexing before ingestion.

 Consistency and Availability

-    Eventual consistency is acceptable for non-critical updates (e.g., adding a new benefit to a job or updating a company's market value) as these updates do not impact the real-time querying experience.
+Eventual consistency is sufficient for updates to non-critical attributes, such as adding new benefits or updating a company’s market value.
+These changes are not immediately critical for most queries.
-    However, strong consistency may be required for critical operations such as creating or updating jobs where incomplete relationships (e.g., a job without a linked company or missing skills) could lead to data inconsistencies in user-facing queries.
+For core operations (e.g., adding new jobs or companies), ensuring consistency is more critical, as incomplete or incorrect relationships (e.g., a job missing its associated company) could affect query accuracy.
-    High availability is crucial to support real-time queries by users, particularly for applications requiring immediate responses, like job matching or skill recommendations.
+High availability is important, particularly for supporting real-time data retrieval and queries, such as job search results or company overviews.

 Performance

-    The system should be optimized for graph traversals, leveraging efficient querying techniques for:
+The system should be optimized for retrieving and filtering data, such as:
-        Exploring neighborhoods (e.g., finding all jobs associated with a specific skill or benefit).
-        Recommendation tasks, such as identifying companies operating in similar industries or suggesting jobs requiring overlapping skillsets.
-        Pathfinding, such as tracing relationships between a job and an industry through associated companies.
-    Precomputing frequently accessed relationships (e.g., jobs requiring specific high-demand skills) or indexing key attributes (like Title, Name, or Level) can enhance query performance.
-    Query optimization should prioritize reducing redundant traversals and filtering data early in the query pipeline.
+Searching for jobs based on attributes like type, location, or expiration date.
+Filtering companies by criteria like market value, location, or associated industries.
+Retrieving related data, such as the skills required for a job or the benefits it offers.

 Conceptual Schema